Series: Pro-D for New Faculty

-The Instructional Skills Workshop is an internationally certified program that is offered and recognized around the world.
+Requirements and Certification: The Instructional Skills Workshop is an internationally certified program that is offered and recognized around the world.
 For the international certification to be meaningful, all certifying institutions agree to meet four core requirements:

 - 3 mini-lesson cycles per participants (11-13.5 hours minimum)

 - Theme sessions on lesson basics, learning theory, and at least one topic (6 hours minimum, online and in person)

 - Provide a safe, confidential, peer-led, learning community-based structure

 Additional information on the Faculty ISW can be found online here.

 Registration Process: If you are interested in attending this workshop, please click “register now” to fill out an application.
 All participants will be notified within two weeks of their applications status.

 Am I Eligible to Apply:

 We use the term “faculty” to mean anyone who: